 The programme is being delivered across three strands of work:

 1. Testing and adapting

-Testing and adapting our community health framework approach in supply and resource challenged settings (Burundi, South Sudan & Sierra Leone).
+Testing and adapting our community health framework approach in supply and resource challenged settings including Burundi, South Sudan and Sierra Leone.

 This means developing context-specific programmes designed to meet the challenges of working in each environment.
 To achieve this, we are piloting a number of initiatives, including the use of a flexible adaptive programming approach which has enabled us to apply Participatory, Vulnerability, Capacity Assessments (PVCA) for the first time in our health programming.

 2. Integrating health programming

 Exploring options for flexible funds to support countries to strengthen the integrated nature of their health programming.